-“This is way too much, and definitely too soon.
+“This is way too much and too soon.
 We’ve been broken up for how long?”

 “Dax, how much have you had to drink?”

-His hand on mines, gently stroking my fingers, I give in, letting his entwine with mines.
+With his hand on mine, he gently strokes my fingers.
+It doesn’t take much for me to give in.
+I don’t object to his fingers entwining with mine.
 It wouldn’t hurt to keep my options open.

 “You can present what you have then.”